 Living in Mexico is easy, familiar, diverse and affordable.
 Mexico is a border country, and you can simply drive to your new overseas home as if you were driving to another state or province in your home country.
 There are many reasons you might choose to live in Mexico, including familiarity and culture.
 Mexico is the country that is most familiar to us, unless you’re going someplace like England… and, for many of us, Mexico is more familiar than England.

-The immigration process is simple and streamlined, with a quick turnaround if you want to become a resident.
+It also has a quick turnaround if you want to become a resident.
 Living in Mexico is easy for both temporary and permanent residents.
 Like many countries, you can use income to qualify, such as a pension or Social Security.
 You can also qualify for residency with savings, such as a 401k or IRA balance.
-Lets say you don’t want to bother with residency at all, U.S and Canadian citizens can travel in Mexico, visa-free, for up to six months.
+Let’s say you don’t want to bother with residency at all, U.S and Canadian citizens can travel in Mexico, visa-free, for up to six months.

 There are lots of English-speaking service providers in Mexico, and millions of English-speaking expats already in residence.
 You can’t use Medicare outside the United States, which is a drawback for many countries.
 But in Mexico you can simply drive or fly north for Medicare coverage… or remain in Mexico for quality medical care at pennies on the dollar.